simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 The second method to speed up simulations is to sample the computation parts in the code.
-This means that the person doing the simulation needs to know the application and identify parts that are compute intensive and take time, while being regular enough not to ruin simulation accuracy.
-Furthermore there should not be any MPI calls inside such parts of the code.
+This means that the person doing the simulation needs to know the application and identify parts that are compute-intensive and take time while being regular enough not to ruin simulation accuracy.
+Furthermore, there should not be any MPI calls inside such parts of the code.

 Use for this part the `gemm_mpi.cpp